sscargal/fms-rag-demo/README.md

 With the virtual environment activated, `cd` into the scripts/ directory and run `streamlit run fmsdemo.py`

 The web UI will guide you through the demo.
 Streamlit will print how to access it to the terminal.
 If you'd like to only have to ingest your data once while using it multiple times, create a Qdrant container with the argument `-v volume_name:/qdrant`.
 Then, ingest the data into the container.
 The container's state will be saved into volume_name, so simply pass that (and the name of the collection created within the container) into the appropriate fields of the UI.
-More details on this is in the **Examples** section.
+More details on this are in the **Examples** section.

 #### A few notes: